MauricioRTG/VulkanSandbox/README.md

 # Vulkan Sandbox
-Vulkan Sandbox is a vulkan application i use to learn the vulkan API.
+Vulkan Sandbox is an application I use to learn the vulkan API.
 The purpose of this application is to be a base for a game engine and to test rendering techniques.

 ## TODO